walidshaari/vagrant-kubeadm-kubernetes/README.md

-# Vagrantfile and Scripts to Automate Kubernetes Setup using Kubeadm [Practice Environemnt for CKA/CKAD and CKS Exams]
+# Vagrantfile and Scripts to Automate Kubernetes Setup using Kubeadm [Practice Environemnt that could be used for CKA/CKAD and CKS Exams]

 ## Documentation

-Refer this link for documentation: https://devopscube.com/kubernetes-cluster-vagrant/

-If you are preparing for CKA, CKAD or CKS exam, save $45 using code **DCUBEOFFER** at https://kube.promo/latest

 ## Prerequisites

 1. Working Vagrant setup
-2. 8 Gig + RAM workstation as the Vms use 3 vCPUS and 4+ GB RAM
+2. 8 Gig + RAM workstation as the Vms use 4 vCPUS and 4+ GB RAM

 ## Usage/Examples